 COOL (Careers of our Lives) serves high school seniors, to improve individualized academic and employment competencies for placement in post-secondary education/training, and/or employment/apprenticeships.

 Teen Links serves middle/high school young people through school year employment, workforce certifications, life skills training, and educational/cultural field trips.

 NLCCC (New London Community Connections Coalition) functions as a consortium of New London area organizations, dedicated to prevention of youth substance abuse and other risky behaviors, and mental health promotion.
-Efforts include merchant and community education, prevention initiatives, and media campaigns.
+Efforts include community education, prevention initiatives, and capacity building.

 The JRB (Juvenile Review Board) is a community based program that diverts youth from the Juvenile Justice System and connects them to local services.